gnixob/edgex/README.md

 ## Overview
 Xsens DOT Server is a simple web server that can scan, connect and start measurement with Xsens DOT.
+The system is built using Node.js and programmed in JavaScript.
+So it's platform independent and we've provided the setup guides Windows, macOS and Raspberry Pi.

 ## Documentation
 * [System Architecture](documentation/XsensDOTServer-SystemArchitecture.pdf): system architecture of Xsens DOT Server.